Neuroscience MSci 48 months Undergraduate Programme By University of Sussex |TopUniversities

 On Campus

-From curing degenerative diseases, to inventing the next generation of AI, there’s so much yet to discover in the field of neuroscience.
+From decoding how our nervous system processes sensation and drives behaviour, to finding better treatments for brain disorders and degenerative diseases, there’s so much yet to discover in the field of neuroscience.

 At Sussex, you’ll explore the latest discoveries about the brain and nervous system.
 You’ll join a friendly and supportive community of students and academics in the School of Life Sciences.
 Our teaching will inspire you, with topics including: